 On average, Twitter users spend 31 minutes on the platform daily.

 Average Daily Time On Snapchat

-Snapchat has 178 million daily active users who create 3 billion snaps daily According to SimilarWeb, the average Snapchat user spends 49.5 minutes per day in the app.
-Snapchat also logs 10 billion daily views of videos posted on its platform.
-60 percent of Snapchat's users are between the ages of 18 and 34, and users under 25 are spending the most time on Snapchat out of all its users.
-It's definitely a network that's popular with the younger set.
+Snapchat has 319 million daily active users who create 3 billion snaps daily.
+The average Snapchat user spends 28 minutes per day in the app.
+More than 5 Billion Snaps are made daily.
+About 60 percent of Snapchat's users are between the ages of 18 and 34, and users under 25 spend the most time on Snapchat.
+It's a network that's popular with the younger set.

 Daily Time Spent On LinkedIn

 Though it's the oldest social network on this list, LinkedIn's professional image has kept its user base from growing as quickly as some other platforms.
 Still, it's 200 million monthly active users are nothing to sneeze at.
 It will have a place online as long as there's no other professional network that takes the world by storm.
 Users tend to treat it as something to use as needed.

 Average Daily Time On Pinterest